 We have in-licensed from Sinclair the distribution rights to the ALIGN products.
 This license agreement imposes obligations on us and expires in 2015.
-Although we are currently in compliance with all of our material obligations under this license, if we were to breach any such obligations, Sinclair would be permitted to terminate the license.
-In addition, if we are unable to extend the term of the license agreement, it would prevent us from distributing the ALIGN products.
+Although we believe we are currently in compliance with all of our material obligations under these licenses, if we were to breach any such obligations our counterparties may be entitled to terminate the licenses.
+Any attempts to terminate our distribution rights could have adverse consequences on the ALIGN business.
+This could restrict our ability to sell the ALIGN products.